JediFonseca/pc-data/README.md

 ## To Do:

-- Implement RAM, GPU, Motherboard, and BIOS information;
+- Implement GPU, Motherboard, and BIOS information;
 - Translation to portuguese;
 - Develop a GUI (Graphical User Interface).